ludwigschubi/booklook/README.md

 ### From table into table
  - `python3 booklook.py -in PATH_TO_INPUTS -out PATH_TO_OUTPUTS`

 This will read keywords from the specified input file and write to a specified output file.
-At the moment only csv files are supported
+At the moment only csv files are supported.
+You can test this with:
+ - `python3 booklook.py -in ./test.csv -out ./test\ \(filled\).csv`

 ## Troubleshooting